 Philippe is the fund coordinator of Change since its creation in 2019.
 He is responsible for the relations with the investors and for the follow-up of the investments.

-A graduate of the Solvay Business School, Philippe began his career in 1982 as an audit manager at Arthur Andersen and left after 8 years.
+As graduate of the Solvay Business School, Philippe began his career in 1982 as an audit manager at Arthur Andersen and left after 8 years.
 He then joined the Transcor group/Astra, a subsidiary of the Compagnie Nationale à Portefeuille.
 For nearly 15 years he served as CFO, managing director of the Belgian subsidiary and member of the group’s Board of Directors.
 In 2003, he directed his career towards human resources consultancy, career assessment and outplacement.
-For 5 years, he worked as a startup supporter at Solvay Entrepreneurs and then as Director of Innovation and Development, an incubator affiliated with the network of European Business and Innovation Centres.
-Philippe joined Crédal four years ago where he worked as a credit analyst and took over agency consultancy assignments before developing Change.
+For 5 years, he worked as a startup coach at Solvay Entrepreneurs and then as Director of Innovation and Development, an incubator affiliated to the network of European Business and Innovation Centrers.
+Philippe joined Crédal in 2014 where he worked as a credit analyst and took over agency consultancy assignments before developing Change.
 He is also a volunteer chairman of the Board of Directors of a professional Insertion Centre in the carpentry sector.